 PEA Group performed multiple geotechnical investigations totaling 1,900 linear feet of drilling and 20 pavement cores.
 Our team provided recommendations and analyses related to shallow and deep foundations, foundation settlement, earth retention walls, pavement design, and subgrade evaluations.
 PEA Group also provided construction materials testing services for the FCA Mack S8 parking lot, including subgrade evaluations, base aggregate density testing, and casting over 1,200 concrete cylinders.

-PEA Group also assisted FCA and the City of Detroit in the development of a series of neighborhood vignettes that studied the visual impacts of the proposed facility on the existing neighborhood and made design recommendations to mitigate these impacts through landscape planting, art installation, and green stormwater features as public amenities.
+Our team also assisted Stellantis and the City of Detroit in the development of a series of neighborhood vignettes that studied the visual impacts of the proposed facility on the existing neighborhood and made design recommendations to mitigate these impacts through landscape planting, art installation, and green stormwater features as public amenities.